ozyuzer/CS412-ML-Project/README.md

 #### :x: g.
 Engagement Score

 This metric was designed to quantify a student's level of engagement in the conversation with ChatGPT, based on several parameters: the frequency of messages sent by the user, the diversity of topics covered (as inferred from the range of unique words used), the average length of the user's messages, and the responsiveness score (calculated as the ratio of user messages to ChatGPT responses).
 The idea was that higher engagement, indicated by frequent, varied, and substantial messages, might correlate with a deeper exploration of the subject matter, potentially reflecting on the student's understanding and effort.
 However, contrary to our expectations, incorporating the Engagement Score into our model resulted in an increased MSE.
 This outcome suggested that the measure of engagement, as defined by us, did not effectively predict the grades in the context of our dataset.
 The feature was thus excluded from the final model.
 This instance highlights the complexity of capturing and quantifying student engagement and its impact on academic performance in a machine learning context.

+#### :x: f.
+Prompt Ratio
+The main purpose of the feature “Prompt Ratio” was to capture the importance of the average number of prompts of each user by taking into account the prompt numbers of other users.
+This feature compares the average number of all the prompts with each user’s individual average number of prompts and demonstrates the relation.
+The idea behind this feature was that if the user’s average number of prompts differs from the total average number of promts, the probability that the user found the answer is getting lower in a similar ratio.
+When we examined the importance of this feature by introducing the graph of correlation of this feature with grade, we observed that the correlation is high.
+Although it seems that feature contributes to our model in a positive way, when we applied this feature to our model with other features, it increased the mean square error of the model.
+Thus, we didnt include this feature to our best model.

 ### 2.3 Merging Features and Target Variable
 ---